 This can be seen in the mixture of architectural styles from different periods and regions, which is reflected in the orchards and the Fatimid-style arches and more.

 Al Azhar Gardens represents a mix between history and modern and traditional elements.
-Formal gardens with central terraces, emphasizing use of fountains, polychrome stonework, sunken gardens, crisscrossing waterways, and bold Islamic architecture are incorporated into the design of a contemporary site.
-Cafes are located at the entrance, and playgrounds are available, and all of this overlooks picturesque views along the park’s curved paths.
+Formal gardens with central terraces, emphasising the use of fountains, polychrome stonework, sunken gardens, crisscrossing waterways, and bold Islamic architecture are incorporated into the design of a contemporary site.
+Cafes are located at the entrance, playgrounds are available, and all of these overlooks picturesque views along the park’s curved paths.

 An increasingly popular park among the younger generations, the newly developed ZED Park has been attracting hundreds of visitors every month ever since it opened to the public.